GlassNet: a multitask deep neural network for predicting many glass properties

 \subsection{Interpreting the trained model}

 Figure \ref{fig:shap_glassnet} shows the SHAP value violin plots of three properties: $C_{p}(1073\,\mathrm{K})$, $T_{\mathrm{max}(U)}$, and $\log_{10}(\rho(1073\,\mathrm{K}))$.
-These plots show the 10 most important features (those with the highest mean absolute SHAP) on the $y$\LyXZeroWidthSpace -axis, with SHAP values on the $x$\LyXZeroWidthSpace -axis.
+These plots show the 10 most important features (those with the highest mean absolute SHAP value) on the y-axis, with SHAP values on the x-axis.
 The base value (marked as a vertical gray line) is the mean value of the property (considering the entire dataset) and has a SHAP value of zero.
 The width of the violins represents the number of examples with the same SHAP value, while the color within the violins represents the value of the feature.
 See the Supplementary Material for the violin plots for the other properties.

 As shown in Figure \ref{fig:shap_glassnet}a, $C_{p}(1073\,\mathrm{K})$ increases with increasing amounts of sodium, boron, magnesium, or calcium.
 Sodium is the element with the greatest impact on this property.
 Increasing the standard deviation of the boiling point of the elements present in the glass also increases this property.
 One can decrease this property by increasing the standard deviation of the FCC lattice parameter, the maximum atomic radius, the standard deviation of the effective nuclear charge, and the sum of the number of filled f valence orbitals.